 You must also add an environment variable to your configuration to

 The best way is to add the following snippet to your

 You can not list buckets from

 But the following commands and many more should work:

 mc cp image.png my-garage/nextcloud-bucket mc cp my-garage/nextcloud-bucket/image.png . mc ls my-garage/nextcloud-bucket mc mirror localdir/ my-garage/another-bucket

 The following tools can also be used to send and recieve files from/to Garage:

-Refer to the "configuring clients" page to learn how to configure these clients to interact with a Garage server.
+Refer to the "Integrations" section to learn how to configure application and command line utilities to integrate with Garage.